How much Universal Credit can I get for mental health?

 You should inform the DWP if you move in with or separate from a partner, as this will affect your Universal Credit.
 Learn more about telling the DWP of changes that affect your Universal Credit.

-The government have decided to increase the Standard Allowance of Universal Credit by £20 per week for the next 12 months because of the coronavirus pandemic.
+The government have decided to extend the increase to the Standard Allowance of Universal Credit by £20 per week for a further six months because of the coronavirus pandemic.

-The extra £20 will be included from 6th April 2020 – 5th April 2021.
+The extra £20 will be included from the 6th April 2021 – 5th October 2021.
 The figures above include this extra money.

 2: Universal Credit elements